vmorilla/jf-landing-page/content/about_jf.md

 date: 2022-02-06T18:19:33+06:00
 description : "What is Jazz Forge?"
 ---
-Jazz Forge is a tool that helps you in your trip to learn to improvise music.
-You can easily edit fakebook-style music sheets, combine chords with its corresponding scales and practice while visualizing the notes in your instrument.
+Jazz Forge is a tool designed to assist you in your journey of learning to improvise in music.
+It allows you to edit fakebook-style sheet music, pair chords with their corresponding scales, and practice while visualizing the notes on your instrument.

-Jazz Forge is currently under heavy development but you can already start trying many of its features.
+Although still in the process of development, Jazz Forge offers many features that are available for use currently.